 A local historian disagrees saying that interpretation is “misunderstood”.

-After consultations, a council of city, federal, Indigenous, and local representatives has voted to ask Parks Canada to return the statues and rebuild the monument but with an “expanded interpretation” as an opportunity to educate people not only about the good, but also the bad.
+After deliberation, Orillia city council has voted to ask Parks Canada to return the statues and rebuild the monument but with an “expanded interpretation” as an opportunity to educate people not only about the good, but also the bad.
 Such an interpretation would reflect historical context and better portray Indigenous people.

 A final decision on whether the statue will be returned and if so , in what form, remains with Parks Canada.
 In a statement reported by Global News, Parks Canada stated it is “committed to working respectfully with Indigenous Peoples and honouring their contributions to Canada’s protected places”.